KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Settings-Article.md

 ## Available Settings

-KeyboardKit currently provides the following settings for the various namespaces:
+KeyboardKit currently provides the following settings, some of which are derived from other values:

 ### Keyboard

-The ``KeyboardSettings`` type provides the following settings.
+``KeyboardSettings`` has the following settings:

 * ``KeyboardSettings/addedLocales`` - A list of activated or user-selected locales.
+* ``KeyboardSettings/inputToolbarDisplayMode`` - The input toolbar display mode to use.
 * ``KeyboardSettings/isAutocapitalizationEnabled`` - Whether auto-capitalization is enabled.
 * ``KeyboardSettings/isKeyboardAutoCollapseEnabled`` - Whether to auto-collapse the keyboard when users connect an external keyboard.
 * ``KeyboardSettings/keyboardDockEdge`` - An optional edge to which the keyboard is docked.